reginaldford/sms/readme.md

 SMS Versions will have 1 significant figure for somewhat more stable alpha releases. (ex: v 0.1)

-# PLANS:
+# FEATURES:

-- [x] Mathematical evaluation is implemented.
-Commands like a=4*sin(3.14/8) will evaluate to a decimal number.
+- [x] Mathematical evaluation.
+Commands like a=4*sin(3.14/8) will evaluate to a double precision decimal number.
-- [ ] Currently, the garbage collector only executes after a command.
-The plan is to have the garbage collector initiate when a new memory allocation would pass a threshold.
-Live objects must be tracked on a stack, which becomes a new member of the roots for inflating to the new heap at garbage collection.
-With this upgrade, the garbage collector would then run less often.
-- [ ] Currently, syntax errors are entirely vague and repeat for every token after an error up until the next semicolon.
-Errors will be handled more gracefully, with useful responses for particular cases.
-- [x] Better support for scripting and pipes by using flags for input and output preferences.
+- [x] Support for scripting and pipes by using flags for input and output preferences.
+Try -h for help.
+- [x] User contexts, which allow for the user to create a new context with values of all types including more contexts.
+- [x] Fast string manipulation techniques, that avoid unsafe character iteration algorithms.
+- [x] Turing completeness.
+Store variables, run inequality tests, loops, if-statements.
+Note that, though the control flow is there, many library functions are missing.
+- [x] Recursive function calls.
+- [x] Local variables store an array index to their location in the stack frame.
+This is much faster than binary search.
+- [x] The maximum capacity for parsing and storing strings, arrays, and contexts is remarkably high.
+Generally, if an array, string, or context is too large to parse, it's because 1) The memory available at the time of execution is too low.
+2) You are parsing more than 4.29 billion elements/characaters or 3) You are reaching the max heap size of 1 terrabyte of memory for SMS.
+- [x] Custom memory heap size can be set from 100 kilabytes to 1 terrabyte.

+#PLANS:
+- [ ] Standard libraries: file, string, array, math, matrix, net, etc.
+- [ ] Support for booting from a serialized memory heap.
+- [ ] 'Last moment' garbage collection.
+- [ ] Tail call optimization.
+- [ ] Package system.
+- [ ] Precise syntax error reporting.
+- [ ] Try/Catch error syntax.
+- [ ] Variable heap size, with min, max, and max_emptiness specs.
 - [ ] A diff command for taking derivatives.
 - [ ] A integral command for taking integrals.
-- [ ] Support for floats and integers as opposed to just doubles.
-- [ ] Quad precision support.
+- [ ] Arbitrary precision support.
-- [x] User contexts, which allow for the user to create a new context with values of all types including more contexts.
-- [ ] Memory serialization support (starting with a populated heap from the file system for faster booting).
-- [x] Clean the string manipulations to avoid sprintf and strlen.
-- [ ] General Guide.
+- [ ] General documentation.
-- [ ] Guide for adding your own command by adding C code.
+- [ ] A community!
-- [x] Turing completeness.
-- [ ] Arbitrary precision library written in sms.
+- [ ] Thread forking support.
-- [ ] Unicode support.
+- [ ] Simple Webserver and networking tools.
-- [ ] Graphics support.
+- [ ] Some Unicode support.

 # HOW TO COMPILE